loreanvictor/streamlet/docs/protocol.md

 - A _source_ is any object satisfying the `Source` interface described above.
 - A _sink_ is any object satisfying the `Sink` interface described above.
 - A _talkback_ is any object satisfying the `Talkback` interface described above.
 - A _stream_ refers to the flow of data from a _source_ to a _sink_.
-When talking about a _stream_, the terms _the source_ might be used to reference the source which the _stream_ represents the flow of data from, and _the sink_ might beused to reference the sink which the _stream_ represents the flow of data to.
+When talking about a _stream_, _the source_ might be used to reference the source which the _stream_ represents the flow of data from, and _the sink_ might be used to reference the sink which the _stream_ represents the flow of data to.
 - _A source connects to a sink_, _a sink is connected to a source_, or _a sink and a source are connected_, when `.connect()` method on the source has been invoked with the sink as its argument. _A connected sink (of a source)_ is a sink that was connected with the source.
   ```ts